 Revenue Recognition - Contributions are recognized when cash, other assets, an unconditional promise to give, or notification of a beneficial interest is received.
-Conditional promises to give are not recognized until the conditions on which they depend have been substantially met or the donor has explicitly released the restriction.
+Conditional promises to give are not recognized until the conditions on which they depend have been substantially met or the donor has removed the conditions.

 Administrative Fees - The Foundation charges component funds an administrative fee for managing and administering certain assets during the year.
-Administrative fees transferred from component funds for support services in 2023 and 2022 were \$3,952,565 and \$3,734,660, respectively.
+Administrative fees transferred from component funds for support services in 2024 and 2023 were \$4,185,712 and \$4,000,700, respectively.
 These fees are eliminated in the accompanying financial statements.